deislabs/mystikos/README.md

 inside the TEE, such as CPU/threads, memory, files, networks, etc. It handles most of the syscalls that a normal operating system would handle (with [limits](doc/syscall-limitations.md)).
-Many syscalls are handled directly by the kernel while others are delegated to the target.
+Many syscalls are handled directly by the kernel while others are delegated to the target specified while launching Mystikos.

 ![](./arch.png)

 # Installation Guide

-## Verify the Intel SGX DCAP Driver is Installed
+## Install Intel SGX DCAP Driver if necessary

 Some distributions come with the SGX driver already installed; if it is, you don't need to re-install it.
 You can verify this by running: